-Central Vancouver Island (CVI) - \$94 million
+Central Vancouver Island (CVI) - \$92 million

-The Central Vancouver Island project consists of a new 230/138 kV substation near Nanaimo and a new 12 km double-circuit 230 kV transmission line connecting the new substation to the existing 230 kV lines between Dunsmuir and Sahtlam substations.
+The Central Vancouver Island project consists of a new 230/138 kV substation near Nanaimo and a new 12 km double circuit 230 kV transmission line connecting the new substation to the existing 230 kV lines between Dunsmuir and Sahtlam substations.
 The 138 kV regional transmission system serving the east side of Vancouver Island between Qualicum Beach and Ladysmith will experience overload issues by year 2010.
 The proposed project will relieve the near term system overloads and provide for the future needs of this rapidly growing region.
 This project received a Certificate of Public Convenience and Necessity (CPCN) from the British Columbia Utilities Commission in December 2008.
 Construction is scheduled to start in 2009.

-Columbia Valley Transmission Project (CVT) - \$78 million
+Columbia Valley Transmission Project (CVT) - \$145 million

 This project was formerly known as 'Golden 69 kV System Reinforcement'.
 The project consists of a new transmission line between Invermere and Golden plus related substation improvements.
-It may require a new substation outside of Golden if the existing substation in the city cannot be expanded.
+It will require a new substation outside of Golden.
 Rapid load growth has created a forecast transmission capacity deficiency in the Golden area.
-BC Hydro's recent load forecasts indicate that the existing radial 69 kV transmission circuit from Invermere, which supplies loads in the Columbia Valley from existing substations at Athalmer, Radium, Spillimacheen, Parson and Golden, will be overloaded by October 2011.
+BC Hydro's recent load forecasts indicate that the existing radial 69 kV transmission circuit from Invermere, which supplies loads in the Columbia Valley from existing substations at Athalmer, Radium, Spillimacheen, Parson and Golden, will be overloaded by October 2010.
 The CVT project is scheduled to be in-service by October 2012.
-To bridge the timing gap and maintain adequate reliability until the CVT project can be completed, BCTC and BC Hydro have developed contingency plans and are engaged in discussions with a large customer in the Golden area to explore possible load curtailment measures.
+To bridge the short timing gap and maintain adequate reliability until the CVT project can be completed, BCTC and BC Hydro have developed contingency plans and are engaged in discussions with a large customer in the Golden area to explore possible load curtailment measures under contingency conditions.
+BCTC will apply for CPCN by Fall 2009.